Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Optimistic search for a single change point

 \subsection{Naive optimistic search}

-We describe first the \emph{naive} version of searching within a segment $(L,R]$ in Algorithm~\ref{Alg:OS}.
-The procedure is similar to the golden section search (\citealp{Kiefer1953, Avriel1966, Avriel1968}), typically used to find the global extremum of unimodal functions.
-Algorithm~\ref{Alg:OS} splits an interval into three segments recursively and discards one of the outer segments in each iteration.
-For unimodal functions with one peak this search recovers the global maximum.
-If there is only a single change point contained in $(L,R]$, then the (continuously embedded) population gain function in \eqref{eq:pgf} is unimodal with the single peak at the true underlying change point.
-What happens if there are multiple change points contained in $(L,R]$ is described in Appendix~\ref{Appendix_OBS}.
-Optimism is required in noisy scenarios, and hence the naming of the method, as noisy counterparts are rather ``wiggly'' functions following the shape given by the underlying population gain function only approximately.
+We introduce first the \emph{naive} version of optimistic search (OS) within a segment $(l,r]$ in \cref{Alg:OS}, {\rev which is a key building block for later introduced statistically optimal methods.} The procedure is similar to the golden section search \cite{Kiefer1953, Avriel1966, Avriel1968}, typically used to find the global extremum of unimodal functions.
+OS splits an interval into three segments recursively and discards one of the outer segments in each iteration.
+For unimodal functions with one peak this search {\rev converges to} the global maximum.
+If there is only a single change point contained in $(l,r]$, then the (continuously embedded) population gain function is unimodal with the single peak at the true underlying change point.
+Optimism is required in noisy scenarios, and hence the naming of the method, as noisy counterparts are rather ``wiggly'' functions following the shape of the population gain function only approximately.